Volcano Tours in Iceland

 Frequently asked questions

-How do I get to Litli Hrutur volcano in Iceland?
+How do I get to the Grindavik eruption site in Iceland?

-There are a few ways for you to see the aftermath of the Litli-Hrutur 2023 eruption, near Fagradalsfjall volcano.
-It is about a 55-minute drive from Reykjavik to get to the parking area near the volcano.
-From there, you will take hiking path D, also known as Merardalaleid.
+There's around a 55-minute drive from Reykjavik to get to the parking areas near the volcano.
+From there, you will take hiking path D, also known as Merardalaleid, to Mt.
+Litli-Hrutur.
 The roundtrip distance is around 12 miles (20 kilometers).

-If you want to see the sites of the previous two eruptions, you will take path A or B and hike toward Meradalir valley.
+If you want to see the sites of the previous Fagradalsfjall eruptions, you will take path A or B and hike toward Meradalir valley.
 The roundtrip distance is about 10 miles (15 kilometers).

-Is it safe to go to Litli-Hrutur volcano in Iceland?
+Is it safe to go to the Grindavik eruption in Iceland?

 Make sure to check the SafeTravel website for updates about safety conditions and guidelines.

-Where is the volcano in Iceland that erupted in 2023?
+Where is the volcano in Iceland that erupted in summer 2023?

 The volcano is close to the town of Grindavik and is located about 20 miles (35 kilometers) from the capital, Reykjavik.

-It's next to the Fagradalsfjall volcano that erupted for three weeks in 2022, starting on August 3rd.
+It's close to the December 2023 and February 2024 Sundhnukagigar eruption site by Grindavik and next to the Fagradalsfjall volcano that erupted for three weeks in 2022, starting on August 3rd.
 The very same volcano erupted in March of 2021, and that eruption lasted for six months.
-You can start your hiking journey from one of the parking lots on Sudurstrandarvegur road.

 What should I wear for going to the Litli-Hrutur volcano in Iceland?

-The round-trip hike to Litli-Hrutur covers around 12 miles (20 kilometers), with can take around 7 or 8 hours to complete.
-You'll also have to account for time spent marveling at the eruption.
+If the area opens to the public, the round-trip hike to the Litli-Hrutur eruption site covers around 12 miles (20 kilometers), which can take around 7 or 8 hours to complete both ways.
+It's safest to visit with a guided tour.

 It is necessary to wear good hiking shoes with ankle support.
 Since the Icelandic weather is unpredictable and there is a lack of wind cover in the area, make sure to wear warm clothes and gloves.
 Wear layers so you can easily remove them as needed.
 Also, remember to bring water and snacks.